 Formed of a single piece with a medial crease, flared bottom edge and large triangular rolls at the arms and neck.
 The roll at the arm with engraved/filed decoration in the form of lines.
 There are a set of holes on the right side for the attachment of the pins for a lance rest.
 This is a fine example of a rare type of breastplate made at the turn of the 16th century.
-Examples like it may be found in the Waffensammlung Vienna, Metropolitan Museum NY, etc. For a very similar example see Kienbusch Collection in the Philadelphia Museum of Art #1977-167-132 formerly in the Dean collection.
+Examples like it may be found in the Waffensammlung Vienna, Metropolitan Museum NY, another in the current collection - item number A-321, etc. For a very similar example see Kienbusch Collection in the Philadelphia Museum of Art #1977-167-132 formerly in the Dean collection.

 Size measurements: Width of neck hole - 8 1/2 in.
 Height of arm hole - 9 in.
 Arm hole to waist- 4 1/2 in.
 Center from top of roll to waist - 12 3/4 in.
 Waist flare - 3/4 in.